 Center for the Study of Economic Mobility

 RIGGED examines how the long prevailing value system in U.S. higher education erodes individual opportunity and undermines U.S. democracy.
-RIGGED builds on the premise that throughout history, a growing economic imbalance ultimately leads to social unrest, political upheaval, and war.
-The Center for the Study of Economic Mobility at WSSU is featured as one of the innovators that will reverse this trend and that will “ultimately transform colleges and universities into pathways for student engagement and social mobility.”
+The Center for the Study of Economic Mobility at WSSU is featured as one of the innovators that will reverse this trend and that will ultimately transform colleges and universities into pathways for student engagement and social mobility.
 Interviews with staff members, faculty and top administrators at WSSU each provide perspective on how the University creates success for its students.
-CollegeNET is the sponsor of the film as well as the national Social Mobility Index (SMI) awards, given yearly.
-WSSU is one of only five universities in the nation that has consistently ranked among the top 20 schools on the SMI over the past five years.

 Can you imagine being in college and having a great business idea or an individual who has been working for over 20 years in a job unfulfilled because it did not align with your passion?
 If you said yes, there is a program designed to help you achieve your goals.

-The Center for the Study of Economic Mobility (CSEM) and Tate Consulting will offer the Playbook for Entrepreneurial Excellence, an eight-week program designed to arm individuals with CEO leadership competencies and skills to give you the confidence to be your boss.
+In February, the Center for the Study of Economic Mobility (CSEM) and Tate Consulting began the Playbook for Entrepreneurial Excellence, an eight-week program designed to arm individuals with CEO leadership competencies and skills to give you the confidence to be your boss.